 Why Study Radiation Therapy at Grand Valley?

-- Our well-established program provides a strong curriculum and knowledgeable faculty along with clinical site placements to prepare students for the national certification exam.
+- Our well-established program provides a strong curriculum, knowledgeable faculty, and clinical site placements to prepare students for the national certification exam.

-- Small class sizes, cohort educational experiences, and clinical rotations offered at a wide variety of different hospital affiliates, including large teaching facilities as well as small community hospitals.
+- Small class sizes, cohort educational experiences, and clinical rotations are offered at a wide variety of different hospital affiliates, including large teaching facilities and small community hospitals.

-- Located in the state-of-the-art Cook DeVos Center for Health Sciences building in the heart of the medical community of downtown Grand Rapids, Michigan.
+- Located in the state-of-the-art Cook-DeVos Center for Health Sciences in the heart of the medical community in downtown Grand Rapids.

-- The radiation therapy program is accredited through the Joint Review Committee on Education in Radiologic Technology (jrcert.org).
+- Accredited through the Joint Review Committee on Education in Radiologic Technology (jrcert.org).

 Location & Format

 All undergraduate students begin their academic career on the Allendale Campus.
-Students in this major continue their upper division studies on the GVSU Health Campus, near the Grand Rapids Medical Mile.Formats:
+Students in this major continue their upper division studies on the GVSU Health Campus, near the Grand Rapids Medical Mile.Format: